SoulFireMage/Katiya_Starship/content/mathsummaries/Logic and Foundations_ Leverage Map.md

 **The construction:** G says "I am not provable in F" (self-reference via Gödel numbering).
 If F proves G, then G is false (F proves a falsehood) → F is inconsistent.
 If F proves ¬G, then G is true (G is unprovable) but F proves ¬G → F is ω-inconsistent.
 So neither is provable.

-**Why it matters:** Mathematics cannot be complete.
+**Importance:** Mathematics cannot be complete.
 There will always be true statements beyond any given system's reach.
 This isn't a flaw in our axioms—it's a necessary feature of any sufficiently strong system.

 **2. Gödel's Second Incompleteness Theorem**

 > *If F is consistent and sufficiently strong, then F cannot prove Con(F).*

-**Why it matters:** Hilbert wanted to prove mathematics consistent using "finitary" (weak) methods.
+**Importance:** Hilbert wanted to prove mathematics consistent using "finitary" (weak) methods.
 Gödel showed: a system can't even prove its *own* consistency, let alone be proved consistent by something weaker.
 Self-justification is impossible.

 **Caveat:** F can prove "if F is consistent, then Con(F) is not provable"—the second theorem is itself provable!